copernicus-mogley/zkav.club/infrastructure/README.md

 ### 2) Content stewardship

-Publishing is the start, not the finish.
+Publishing is the start.
 We also support the ongoing work that keeps media usable:

 * Indexing and metadata
 * Rights + consent hygiene